About the gas shut down

 If you select an Australian made hot water product, you may be eligible for a hot water rebate of up to $1,400 – reducing your upfront costs while supporting local jobs.
 See the list of eligible locally made products.

-To find an authorised retailer in your area, go to find a retailer and enter your location in the search bar.
+To find an authorised solar retailer in your area, go to find a retailer and enter your location in the search bar.

-Only authorised retailers, accredited installers and eligible products can be used in the Solar Homes program.
+Only authorised retailers, accredited installers and eligible products can be used in the Solar Homes Program.
 This ensures you receive a quality product, installed safely by a qualified professional.

-Support to electrify your home and business
+Support to install home heating and cooling and cooktops

 Impacted households and businesses can access significant discounts on energy-efficient appliances through the VEU program.
 This includes discounts for: